cbroms/personal-site/_projects/renderings-visualizations.md

 ![](/static/img/rend_4.jpg){: .big }

-### Pre-build and post-build renderings and photography.
+### 1. Pre-build and post-build renderings and photography
 This was a project done for FB Design to visualize the new headquarters for Equator Coffee, and to photograph it after construction was completed.
 I made the renderings from a provided Revit model.

 ![](/static/img/rend_2.jpg){: .small }